top of page

 Conclusion

 My belief is that "age appropriateness" is a key consideration.
 For immature athletes, their need may be more along the lines of developing strength, and their flexibility may be just fine as I alluded to previously.
 For more mature athletes, especially those who have been weight training, giving flexibility and mobility their due attention may be a priority.
 Obviously taking the time to warm up and cool down properly, as well as not rushing into a focus on repeated intense sprints is important.
 Be patient with conditioning.
 I suggest erring on the side of caution with the dynamic strength exercises and activities.
-Note how cautious and safety conscious the trainer in the box jump video above was.
+Note how cautious and safety conscious the trainer in the box jump video in the previous section was.
 Lastly, regularly assess performances in regard to how strength, stability, and flexibility support good technique as has been described in my other blogs.

 Comments